 Many achieve this by first reducing the amount of coffee and then switching to green tea before quitting altogether.
 A large cup of coffee from Starbucks has 300mg of caffeine, which is ten times more than you get from a cup of green tea, and tea is a natural antioxidant and anti-inflammatory, helps balance blood sugar, and is mood-boosting.

 In holistic-herbal medicine, these stress-related conditions are treated with adaptogenic substances and herbs which stabilize the physiological processes strengthening and supporting the immune, nervous, and glandular-hormonal systems.
 While these plants/foods have been around and in use, for thousands of years it wasn't until Russian scientists coined the term adaptogen around 1960 as a non-toxic agent that balances a wide range of bodily functions, helping the body overcome stress.

-Adaptogenic herbs are categorized by being either; stimulating, balancing or calming, and can include; Ginseng, Eleuthero, Ashwagandha, Shatavari, Holy Basil, Gotu Kola, Licorice and Moringa.
-These herbs do not provide the quick hit of energy but are completely non-addictive and offer many health benefits which support the body and maintain balance.
+Adaptogenic herbs are categorized as stimulating, balancing, or calming, including Ginseng, Eleuthero, Ashwagandha, Shatavari, Holy Basil, Gotu Kola, Licorice, and Moringa.
+These herbs do not provide a quick hit of energy but are completely non-addictive and offer many health benefits which support the body and maintain balance.
 Your holistic practitioner or herbalist can develop an herbal formula or daily tea based on your constitution, which can re-energize and balance the body, mind, and spirit.